 Lochinver House gives every boy the opportunity to fulfil their mathematical potential through engaging, stimulating and rigorous work.
-Strong foundational skills are essential to engage the enquiring mind with problem solving and investigative skills.
+Strong foundation skills are essential to engage the enquiring mind with problem solving and investigative skills.
 The boys are challenged in all that they do which allows them to advance through the work and appreciate this subject which is essential for modern day life.
-Lochinver boys are often successful in national maths competitions, such as the UK Maths Challenge and at Challenges hosted by other schools.
+Lochinver boys are often successful in national Maths Competitions, such as the UK Maths Challenge and at Challenges hosted by other schools.

 Modern and Ancient Languages

 Lochinver House School inspires a love of languages both ancient and modern, with a high percentage of boys continuing with the subjects to A Level and beyond.
 The boys learn French from Year 3, Latin from Year 5.
 In Years 5 and 6, a language enrichment programme is introduced with boys learning two further languages.
 We actively seek to integrate languages into the everyday life of the School through Language Weeks and EAL Assemblies, led by the boys and even some of their parents.
 Latin enables the boys to underpin disciplines in modern languages and increase linguistic competence.
 In addition, knowledge of ancient civilisations gives depth and perspective to some contemporary issues.
 Residential trips to France, Greece or Italy take learning beyond the classroom and offer exciting opportunities for first-hand experience and adventure.